Dr. Alo's Dietary Guidelines Correcting The 2026 USDA Guidelines

 Part VII — Special Topics

-Dietary cholesterol (eggs, shrimp, “hyper-absorbers”): Saturated fat usually has a larger impact on LDL-C than dietary cholesterol, but high cholesterol intake may matter—especially at higher doses or in certain responders.
+Dietary cholesterol (eggs, shrimp, “hyper-absorbers”): Saturated fat usually has a larger impact on LDL-C than dietary cholesterol, but high cholesterol intake may matter—especially at higher doses or in certain hyper responders (hyper absorbers).

 Practical protocol: